PracticeFoxyCode/practice/README.md

 to write code for every occasion.
 We must always use our mind when writing code, or else our programming will be, well, mindless.

+## Always Assume That Current Working Directory is at the Root of the Project <a name="project_root"></a>

+In our projects, we will usually have some commands we want to run, e.g. `make` to build something or `python -m pytest tests/` to run tests.

+We should structure our project to always assume that such commands are given from the root of the project.
+For the `make` example, this means that the `Makefile` as present at the top level directory.
+For the `python -m pytest tests/` example this means that `tests/` is directly under the top level directory.

+This convention should be documented in the projects `README`, and it will give you lasting happiness and peace.

 ## No "helpers", "utilities" or "utils" Module

 Generic "helper" modules are hard to understand, since